hevanaa/6-digit-millivoltmeter/README.md

 Arduino sketch for a 6-digit millivolt meter

-This code is derived from the code in the blog post here: https://www.barbouri.com/2019/08/07/millivolt-meter-version-2/
+This code is derived from the code in the blog post here:

+https://www.barbouri.com/2019/08/07/millivolt-meter-version-2/

-Older versions of this code is available here: https://www.barbouri.com/2016/05/26/millivolt-meter/ https://github.com/paulvee/6-digit-milli-voltmeter http://www.scullcom.uk/category/projects/millivolt-meter/
+Older versions of this code are available here:

+https://www.barbouri.com/2016/05/26/millivolt-meter/

+https://github.com/paulvee/6-digit-milli-voltmeter

+http://www.scullcom.uk/category/projects/millivolt-meter/

 The hardware is based on Barbouri's version 2 board, with a few changes.